Aitia-IIOT/ah5-docs-java-spring/docs/api/primitives.md

 ## InterfaceName

-A String indentifier that is intended to be both human and machine-readable.
+A String identifier that is intended to be both human and machine-readable.
 The allowed characters are letters (english alphabet only) and numbers.
 A name has to start with a letter and must following the snake_case naming convention.
 The identifier maximum length is 63 characters.

 ## LogSeverity